Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: EMPIRICAL DEMONSTRATIONS

 \Cref{fig:epsilon} shows that epistemic error increases as a function of the neighborhood size.
-This illustrates the conclusion from \Cref{cor:eps} that the probability the learner exceeds a given margin of epistemic error increases as a function of neighborhood size.
+While these results are reminiscent of the conclusion from \Cref{cor:eps} that the probability the learner exceeds a given epistemic error margin increases as a function of neighborhood size $\epsilon$, they could arise from the effect of neighborhood size on the epistemic error margin, i.e., the effect of $\epsilon$ on the extent of distribution shift $\distshift$, as opposed to on target task variability $\maxvar{\hypertargetdist}$ (recall from \Cref{lem:eps-D} that the extent of distribution shift increases as a function of $\epsilon$).

+\Cref{fig:epsilon-delta} directly tests the effect of neighborhood size on the probability of exceeding a given epistemic error margin.
+Here, target tasks are sampled from a given target multitask distribution.
+Each target task was characterized by the same value of $\beta^T$ ($\beta^T = [1,1]$; this corresponds to the setting of positive transfer in \Cref{fig:pos-exp}) and a different value of $\sigma^T$ sampled independently from an inverse gamma distribution with concentration parameter $\alpha_T = 20$ and rate parameter $\delta_T = 10$.
+To isolate the effect of task variability, we also imposed perfect learning ($\preddist = \bary{\hypersourcedist}$).
+The $x$-axis of \Cref{fig:epsilon-delta} shows values of $\tvub{\targettask}{\sourcetask}$ across simulations, where $\sourcetask \sim \hypersourcedist$ is randomly sampled on each simulation; this ensures that \Cref{as:eps} is satisfied for $\epsilon$ equal to the value indicated on the $x$-axis.
+The $y$-axis shows whether or not the epistemic error margin was exceeded on each simulation. \Cref{fig:epsilon-delta} shows that the probability the learner exceeds a given epistemic error margin increases as a function of neighborhood size.

+\paragraph{Negative transfer} \Cref{sec:negtransfer} defined the occurrence of \textit{negative transfer} as a case where predictors closer to the source data distribution $\bary{\hypersourcedist}$ commit larger epistemic errors than those further away. \Cref{fig:negtransfer} shows some examples of when such negative transfer might occur.
+In \Cref{fig:neg,fig:posneg}, the learner is expected to (eventually) experience negative transfer; in these cases, $\preddist_0$ is closer to $\targettask$ than $\bary{\hypersourcedist}$, and so learning from the source data increases the epistemic error.

-\paragraph{Negative transfer.} \Cref{fig:experiments-negtransfer} demonstrates the relationship between, on one hand, the looseness in the epistemic error bound and, on the other, the presence of negative transfer.
+\Cref{fig:experiments-negtransfer} demonstrates the relationship between, on one hand, the looseness in the epistemic error margin and, on the other, the presence of negative transfer.
 It shows the results of experiments using the Bayesian linear regression setting described above, and where the source and target task distributions are set to correspond to the schematics shown in \Cref{fig:negtransfer}.
 On each simulation, $n$ values of $\sigma^S$ (distinct source tasks) are randomly sampled from the source task distribution described above to generate the source data, where the value of $n$ is indicated on the $x$-axes and the value of $\beta^S$ in the subfigure captions.
 To generate synthetic target tasks, values of $\sigma^T$ (distinct target tasks) were sampled independently from an inverse gamma distribution with concentration parameter $\alpha_T = 20$ and rate parameter $\delta_T = 10$.